JuliaLang/Pkg.jl/docs/src/creating-packages.md

 SomePackage = "1.2"
 ```

-The current usage of this is almost solely limited to "glue packages" which is described in the next section.
+The current usage of this is almost solely limited to "extensions" which is described in the next section.

-## Conditional loading of code in packages (Glue packages)
+## Conditional loading of code in packages (Extensions)

 !!! note
     This is a somewhat advanced usage of Pkg which can be skipped for people new to Julia and Julia packages.

 It is sometimes desirable to be able to extend some functionality of a package without having to
 unconditionally take on the cost (in terms of e.g. load time) of adding a full dependency on that package.
-A *glue package* is something resembling a package that gets automatically loaded when *some other set of packages* are
+A package *extension* is a module in a file (similar to a package) that is automatically loaded when *some other set of packages* are
 loaded into the Julia session.
 This is very similar to functionality that the external package
-Requires.jl used to provide, but which is now available directly through Julia.
+Requires.jl provides, but which is now available directly through Julia.

-A useful application of glue packages could be for a plotting package that should be able to plot
+A useful application of extensions could be for a plotting package that should be able to plot
 objects from a wide variety of different Julia packages.
 Adding all those different Julia packages as dependencies
 could be expensive since they would end up getting loaded even if they were never used.
 Instead, the code required to plot objects for specific packages can be put into separate files
-(glue packages) and these are loaded only when the packages that defines the type we want to plot
+(extensions) and these are loaded only when the packages that defines the type we want to plot
 are loaded.

 Below is an example of how the code can be structured for a use case outlined above: